glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/editing.md

 For the Add Path Point tool, holding down `Shift` will round the coordinate values of the new point to whole numbers.

+Read our complete list of edit canvas functionality on the [Keyboard shortcuts](./keyboard-shortcuts.md) page.

 ## Edit canvas

 The Edit Canvas is the visual representation of project data.
 Changes here will update